saderi/bifrost/Readme.md

     ```sh
     cp .env.example .env
     ```
     Update `TOKEN_SECRET` in the `.env` file. this token will be used to authenticate the requests.

-IS NOT RELATED TO THE TELEGRAM TOKEN.
+    **NOTE:** This token is not related to requests you want to send, its just for this API to authenticate the requests.
 ## Running the Application

 Start the Flask application for development